Catrovitch/Full-Stack-Open-Notes/Part-2/4-Altering-data-in-server.md

 - Resources are createed using HTTP POST requests.
 - Data is sent in the *body* of the request
 - json-server requires that all data is in JSON format and that the request contains *Content-Type* header with the value *application/json*.

+## Sending Data to the Server
+- Network tab > Headers > General:
+  - Request URL: check that this is correct
+  - Request Method:
+  - Status code
+- The above are great for checking that the request is such that we expected it to be.

+- Network > Payload:
+  - This is used to see the request data
+- Network > Response:
+  - This shows how what the server responded with